QuantEcon/lecture-source-jl/rst_files/testing.rst

     ] activate ExamplePackage

+to load the list of dependencies, and

 .. code-block:: julia

     ] instantiate

-To make sure the right dependencies are installed on their machine
+to make sure they are installed on the local machine

 Unit Testing
 ====================================